-The NEXUS features a magnification of 5-20x, and can be adjusted using the magnification ring near the rear of the riflescope.
+The HELIX features a magnification of 4-16x, and can be adjusted using the magnification ring near the rear of the riflescope.

-The ring is marked with magnification powers from 5x up to 20x, and will line up precisely with the arrow on the ocular tube to indicate magnification.
+The ring is marked with magnification powers from 4x up to 16x, and will line up precisely with the arrow on the ocular tube to indicate magnification.

-The NEXUS is a First Focal Plane riflescope, which means that the subtensions of the reticle will remain the same regardless of the magnification.
-In other words, the magnification setting is not crucial for precision when using the reticle.
+This model is in First Focal Plane, which means that the subtensions of the reticle will remain the same regardless of the magnification - The reticle will appear to zoom in and out with the image, eliminating the need for mental math when changing magnification.